THE ART- & CULTURE INDUSTRY'S

 ultra-democratic / ultra anti-elitist / relatable / not intimidating / everyone can do it / 'get it' / judge it

 This strategy is promoted/produced by and of interest to major art institutions, galleries, museums as well as global art fairs and events, seeking to entertain and attract record visitor numbers and maximum media attention.
 Powered and justified by the ideology of A, strategy G and H provide content for consumption by the masses who are sold the belief that participation in entertaining artworks and gift shop merchandise is equated with ownership of art.
 This industry’s global success has developed hand in hand with city tourism, low budget flights, Air B&B and the impact of the nature of content circulation on the internet.
-Art-, leisure- and tourism industry have merged – a fact that the art industry distracts from through continued reference to C which promises to bestow an air of cultivation and sophistication upon its followers.
+The merging of the art-, entertainment and tourism industry is sold as an extension of the boundary of art.
 Strategy 2 produces vast financial profits for large art institutions.
 Works shown in and thus sanctioned by these institutions, in turn, have an increased market value and are consequently also of interest to individual investors / the increasing number of the super-rich.

 The vacuity of these works is treated as meaningful.